badhive/alca/docs/MODULES.md

    void <module_name>_event_unmarshaller(ac_module *module, const unsigned char *event_data);
     ```

+ALCA's in-built modules use [FlatBuffers](https://github.com/google/flatbuffers) to receive data from sensors.
+To ensure backwards-compatibility with existing rules, it is **strongly recommended** to only modify existing
+modules by adding new fields to the FlatBuffers schema.
+Implementing new event types using FlatBuffers is recommended
+but not required.

 ### Loader

 A module loader initialises the module object, including the fields, their types, and any C functions that the module